 Reporting Dangerous Weapons

-An appropriate school authority will promptly notify the student’s parents or guardians and the appropriate law enforcement agency of known or suspected violations of this policy.
-Students who violate this policy will be subject to discipline.
-Students who have possessed a firearm on any school premises, school-provided transportation, or school-sponsored activities at any facility shall be expelled for not less than one year pursuant to RCW 28A.600.420.
+Students who have possessed a firearm on any school premises, school-provided transportation, school-sponsored activities at any facility or in areas of facilities while being used for official school board meetings shall be expelled for not less than one year pursuant to RCW 28A.600.420.
 The superintendent may modify the one-year expulsion for a firearm on a case-by-case basis.

 - Persons engaged in military, law enforcement, or school district security activities;

-- Persons involved in a school authorized convention, showing, demonstration, lecture or firearm safety course;
+- Persons involved in an authorized convention, showing, demonstration, lecture or firearm safety course authorized by the superintendent or designee;

-- Persons competing in school authorized firearm or air gun competitions; and
+- Persons competing in firearm or air gun competitions authorized by the superintendent or designee; and

-The following persons over eighteen years of age and not enrolled as students may have firearms in their possession on school property outside of school buildings:
+The following persons who are over eighteen years of age, not employed by the district, and not enrolled as students may have firearms in their possession on school property outside of school buildings only under the following limited circumstances:

-- Persons conducting legitimate business at the school and in lawful possession of a firearm or dangerous weapon if the weapon is secured within an attended vehicle, is unloaded and secured in a vehicle, or is concealed from view in a locked, unattended vehicle.
+- Persons conducting legitimate business at the school and in lawful possession of a firearm or dangerous weapon if the weapon is secured within an attended vehicle, is unloaded, and secured in a vehicle, or is concealed from view in a locked, unattended vehicle.
+Under RCW 9.41.050, no one may lawfully possess a loaded handgun in a vehicle unless the person has a valid concealed pistol permit.

-Persons may bring dangerous weapons, other than firearms, onto school premises if the weapons are lawfully within the person’s possession and are to be used in a school-authorized martial arts class.
+Persons may bring dangerous weapons, other than firearms, onto school premises if the weapons are lawfully within the person’s possession and are to be used in a school-authorized activity or class such as a martial arts class.

 Personal Protection Spray

-Persons over eighteen years of age, and persons between fourteen and eighteen years of age with written parental or guardian permission, may possess personal protection spray devices on school property.
-No one under eighteen years of age may deliver such devices.
-No one eighteen years or older may deliver a spray device to anyone under fourteen, or to anyone between fourteen and eighteen who does not have parental permission.
+Persons over eighteen years of age, and persons between 14 and 18 years of age with written parental or guardian permission, may possess personal protection spray devices on school property.
+No one under 18 years of age may deliver such devices.
+No one 18 years or older may deliver a spray device to anyone under 14, or to anyone between 14 and 18 who does not have parental permission.

 Personal protection spray devices may not be used other than in self-defense as defined by state law.
 Possession, transmission or use of personal protection spray devices under any other circumstances is a violation of district policy.